 In most cases, the buying and selling of stocks takes place through an intermediary agent known as a broker.
-For a fee, the stockbroker listens to your wants and needs, gives advice, and then takes your financial capital and buys or sells stocks to try and help you make the most out of your investments.
+For a fee, the stockbroker listens to your wants and needs, gives stock market investment advice, and then takes your financial capital and buys or sells stocks to try and help you make the most out of your investments.
 For most investors, this method works just fine.
 However, for one reason or another, some people prefer to buy stocks without a broker.
 For example, non broker intermediated transactions may have cheaper or no commissions.
 If you’ve been considering going it alone, you might now know what your options are.
 There are actually three ways methods of buying stock without a stockbroker.

 The rise of the internet has affected just about every single aspect of life, and financial trading is no exception.
 In the past twenty years or so, online stock purchasing has grown into a multi-billion dollar venture, with many companies leading the way.
 This has happened because these online trading companies have made buying stocks incredibly easy and affordable.
 Most of them have graphs and charts to help you do your own research, they give you advice as well, and best of all: they charge a very minimal fee, usually amounting to nothing more than a few dollars per trade.
-With so much information at your fingertips, it’s easy to see why online trading has become a large part of toda’s financial market.
+With so much information at your fingertips, it’s easy to see why online trading has become a large part of today’s financial market.

 Online trading is mainly for the self directed investor.
 Although the online broker may seem to act like a traditional broker, most of the buy and sell matching is done via computer without human intervention.
 Most online brokers also offer traditional human brokers that you can call or meet for a more hands on investment experience.